 The “convection” in convection ovens refers to heating via air.
 A convection oven still uses traditional heating methods, but it adds an airflow cycle that blows hot air across the cooking dish and vents it back out again.

-Basically, this means that your food is being cooked by both radiant heat and heated air passing over the food.
+Basically, this means your food is being cooked by both radiant heat and heated air passing over the food.
 This speeds up the cooking process, but it also offers other advantages: Food in convection ovens tends to cook more evenly without experiencing “hot spots,” and it’s easier to brown foods a bit for a delicious crunchy crust when appropriate.

 Even with the temperature lowered, convection ovens can cook dishes faster than you might expect.
-To prevent unpleasant surprises, set your timer about 5 – 10 minutes earlier than you normally would (adjusting for the food and tray type), especially when first starting out.
+To prevent unpleasant surprises, set your timer about 5 to 10 minutes earlier than you normally would (adjusting for the food and tray type), especially when first starting out.

 Foods that roast or caramelize are an excellent fit for convection cooking.
 Many baked goods also perform very well in these conditions.
 Freely use your convection setting when:

 - Roasting ham, turkey, roast-ready beef cuts, and similar meats

 - Roasting vegetables for a little extra crisp

 - Cookies and muffins—especially when you want to bake a lot at a time: These small foods defy our “leave plenty of space” rule because they have space, well, baked in … although the air current may give your muffins a more curious shape

 - Covered casseroles — when casseroles have covers or foil, they won’t lose much moisture, although convection settings may not be as effective in these situations